vaibhavdocs/javascript/JavaScript_Getting_Started.md

-- We can use Electron to create Mac & Windows desktop apps
+We can use Electron to create Mac & Windows desktop apps

 ### Variables
 - We use *let* to declare variables and *const* to declare constants.
 We used to declare variables using *var* keyword.
  - Problem with *var*
     - variables can be used before their declaration but it may resolve to *undefined*.
 This creates problems

-- *let* and *const* initialises variable with block level scope whereas *var* has somewhat global
+- *let* and *const* initialises variable with block (within the curly braces) level scope whereas *var* has global and function scope

+- var
+    - No block scope
+    - Can be redeclared anywhere
+    - Can be used and reassigned anywhere

+- let
+    - Block scope
+    - Can Not be redeclared within scope
+    - Can be reassigned within scope

+- const
+    - Block scope
+    - Can not be reassinged or redeclared
+    - The value it references can be changed.
+Example - like a property in an object or array.

 ### Data types